 GDOT: lane reductions on 285 near Georgia 400, commute times could double

 SANDY SPRINGS, Ga.
-(Atlanta News First) – More changes are coming to I-285 near Georgia 400.
+(Atlanta News First) – More changes are coming to Interstate 285 near Georgia 400.
 The changes will likely make your commute even more frustrating.
 The Georgia Department of Transportation is closing lanes between Roswell Road and Ashford-Dunwoody Road beginning this week.

 GDOT says motorists should expect major delays and your best option is to avoid the area on your way to and from work.